March Overview

 Kuantan, Tioman Island, Perhentian Islands, Terengganu, Redang and Kota Bharu

-The island resorts along Malaysia’s east coast are now re-opening as the weather improves and the new season gets underway (avg temp: 30 °C).
+The hotels and island resorts along Malaysia’s east coast re-open in March as overcast skies are replaced by sunshine, rainfall levels tail off and the new season gets underway (avg temp: 30 °C).